 By 2024, 73% of video ad spending will be allocated for mobile.

 The investment in video isn’t just a fad; it’s a trend that is paying off for companies big and small.
 With such a vast majority of marketers (96%) planning to increase their spending, you can see that businesses are realizing a positive return on investment from their video efforts.
+The growing number of videos uploaded across platforms highlights the need for an efficient video production process to manage creation, distribution, and analytics effectively.

 Video Viewing Statistics

-It isn’t enough to simply match your video marketing strategy to popular trends.
+It isn’t enough to simply match your strategy to popular video marketing trends.
 You need to understand how your audience’s viewing habits are changing.
 Your customers may only want to watch videos that are of a certain length or format.
 These types of insights will help you craft a strategy that delivers the type of media they are seeking.

 As you dive into these video marketing trends and statistics, you’ll soon realize why so many companies are investing more into their video production efforts than ever before.